krasimir-zhelezov/youtube-channel-analyzer/README.md

    cd youtube-channel-analyzer
    ```

-2. Install required packages:
-    ```bash
-    pip install -r requirements.txt
-    ```

-3. Create a .env file in the project root and add your YouTube API key:
+2. Create a .env file in the project root and add your YouTube API key:
     ```env
     API_KEY=your_youtube_api_key_here
     ```